-Benita Brewer is an artist residing in Chicago Illinois but has lived in different areas of the country.
+Benita Brewer is an artist residing outside Chicago, IL but has lived in different areas of the country.
 Her imagery often reflects the colors and shapes of her surroundings and the people that she has met.
-Benita works mainly in transparent watercolor but also loves photography and digital imagery.
+She works mainly in transparent watercolor but also loves photography and multi-media.

 Benita is currently the Director of the Illinois Watercolor Society and Membership Chair for the Transparent Watercolor Society of America.
 She earned her Bachelor of Fine Arts (BFA) from Indiana University and her Master of Fine Arts (MFA) from the University of Cincinnati.
 After several years of working as a graphic designer and web developer, she became an Assistant Professor at Purdue University - Fort Wayne teaching visual and multi-media design until 2010.
 Since that time, Benita has devoted herself to painting full-time.

 She began her career producing medical illustrations and user-interfaces for interactive kiosks and educational programs based on how people learn, absorb and retain information.
 As the Design Director for CMG Worldwide, she produced advertisements and websites for the estates of Humphrey Bogart, Marilyn Monroe, Malcolm X, Vince Lombardi, Buddy Holly, and Jack Kerouac.
 Later as a Consultant for Ambassador Solutions, her clients included Lilly & Company, Clarion Health, and Pearson Publishing.
 She was awarded an Indiana Arts Commission Individual Artists' Grant and a Purdue University Faculty Research grant.
 Her work has been exhibited nationally and she is a Signature member of the National Watercolor Society.